-I went to my first horse show when I was 13.
-The judge advised me that the yellow macramé browband I’d crafted for my gelding’s bridle was not customary show attire.
-I didn’t really understand the difference between hunter or equitation, showmanship or halter/line classes.
-I just signed up for ‘em all, hoping that my horse had read the show program.
+I was 13 when I entered my first horse show.
+The judge advised me that the yellow macramé browband I’d crafted for my gelding’s bridle was not customary horse show attire.
+I didn’t really understand the difference between hunter or equitation-over-fences, showmanship or halter/line classes.
+I just signed up for all the classes, hoping that things would somehow work out in the show ring.

-As a riding coach and horse trainer, I’ve worked with hundreds of horses, and coached even more riders.
 What I’ve learned from horses and their people!
 What I’ve learned about myself in the fishbowl of the show ring!
-Horse shows have enriched lives for so many, and been the catalyst for the train wreck of others.
+Horse shows have enriched the lives of so many – and been the catalyst for the train wreck of others.

-I’m still learning – asking questions, reading, studying and riding.
-Digging deeper through the hows to the whys.
-Enjoying the process, not only the result.
-And finding that life is more than horse shows!
+I’m still learning – asking questions, reading, studying, observing, experimenting.
+Digging deeper through the hows of working with horses and riders to the whys.
+As a coach and trainer, I love being part of the process, not just the result.
+I’ve learned that it’s more than ribbons…and life is more than horse shows.